c2lang/documentation/documentation/docs/language/attributes.md

 ## Attributes

 C2 incorporates standardized __attributes__.
-There can also be compiled-specific attributes to do all sort of funky things compilers do.
+There can also be compiler-specific attributes to do all sorts of funky things the compilers do.

-Currently supported attributes are:
+The currently supported attributes are:

 * __export__ (type, func, var)
 * __packed__ (type)